codylindley/simple-frontend-boilerplate/README.md

 > node server.js
 ```

-This will run the `/public/index.html` at `http://localhost:PORT NUMBER PROVODED IN SET IN SETUP STEP 5` (e.g. `http://localhost:3044`).
-Now open a web browser and visit the `http://localhost:PORT NUMBER PROVODED IN SET IN SETUP STEP 5`
+This will run the `/public/index.html` at `http://localhost:PORT NUMBER PROVIDED IN SET IN SETUP STEP 5` (e.g. `http://localhost:3044`).
+Now open a web browser and visit the `http://localhost:PORT NUMBER PROVIDED IN SET IN SETUP STEP 5`

 ##Configuration